This is the complete user manual. See the link below for the quick start guide.

 Only the view mode (e.g. List, Details, etc.) applies to the connected device.
 There is a separate set of column headings for such devices and no documented method to change the defaults.

-Please note that this option actually causes all virtual folders, that share the General Items GUID, such as This PC, to be displayed with the same view as General Items.
-However, the separate view settings, available for This PC, can be used to override the General Items view.
+Please note that this option causes all virtual folders, that share the General Items GUID, such as Devices and Printers and Fonts, to be displayed with the same view as General Items.
+So, for example, if you enable this option and have your General Items view set to Details, those other special folders will also be displayed in Details view.

 This option sets a registry value that tells Explorer to make all folders to be type Generic (i.e. General Items).